How To Lower High Cortisol Levels Naturally

 Cortisol is the body's main stress hormone, and it plays a role in many physiological functions, including controlling glucose levels.
 The amount of cortisol in the blood is generally higher in the morning and slowly decreases throughout the day.

-High cortisol symptoms include diminished immune system, an increased appetite, weight gain & increased belly fat, fatigue, disrupted sleep, blood sugar problems, greater inflammation.
+High cortisol symptoms include the diminished immune system, an increased appetite, weight gain & increased belly fat, fatigue, disrupted sleep, blood sugar problems, greater inflammation.

 If you are stressed out all of the time, it might be throwing your cortisol levels off their normal pattern.
 Find out how to recognize the signals of high cortisol and how to reduce it.
-According to Mayo Clinic, the long-term activation of this stress-response system and the overexposure to cortisol and other stress hormones that follows may disrupt almost all of your body's processes.
+According to Mayo Clinic, the long-term activation of this stress-response system and the overexposure to cortisol and other stress hormones that follow may disrupt almost all of your body's processes.
 This places you at increased risk of several health problems, such as:

 - Digestive problems